 - a.
-Bids shall be requested from three or more sources for any authorized purchase exceeding amounts set forth in a scale of district sizes and purchase amounts (Rule 6A-1.012, F.A.C.). - b.
-The school board shall have authority to reject any or all bids and request new bids.
-In acceptance of bids, the school board shall accept the lowest and best bid (Rule 6A-1.012, F.A.C.). - c.
-School boards may establish requirements for bids that are stricter than those established under the state rule. - d.
-School boards may establish procedures requiring competitive quotations for all or selected types of purchases in amounts under the board-adopted bid limit requirement.
-Such quotations shall be documented.

-- e.
-Proposed purchases in excess of the district bid limit must comply with bid requirements of Florida Statutes, State Board of Education Rules, and school board rules.
-These will be referred to the district purchasing department for development of specifications, bids, advertising, and processing. - f.
-When the district has a bid in effect, purchases of items covered must be made from the approved vendor unless the same item may be purchased elsewhere at a lower cost.
+Bids shall be requested from three or more sources for any authorized purchase exceeding amounts set forth in a scale of school district sizes and purchase amounts (Rule 6A-1.012, F.A.C.). - b.
+The district school board shall have authority to reject any or all bids and request new bids.
+The district school board shall accept the lowest and best bid (Rule 6A-1.012, F.A.C.). - c.
+District school boards may establish requirements for bids that are stricter than those established under the state rule. - d.
+District school boards may establish procedures requiring competitive quotations for all or selected types of purchases in amounts under the board-adopted bid limit.
+Such quotations shall be documented. - e.
+Proposed purchases in excess of the school district bid limit must comply with bid requirements of Florida Statutes, SBE rules, and district school board rules.
+These will be referred to the school district purchasing department for development of specifications, bids, advertising, and processing. - f.
+When the school district has a bid in effect, purchases of items covered must be made from the approved vendor unless the same item may be purchased elsewhere at a lower cost.